 - Curbside pick-ups or staff-assisted purchases (e.g., large items or building materials) should be done with prepayment and a means of identification, and by ensuring physical distancing is maintained.

-- Encourage the use of credit cards and loyalty cards wherever possible and have customers scan or tap their cards and handle the card readers themselves.
-Encourage tap payment over pin pad use.
+- Some customers will need to pay with cash.
+For customers using credit cards and loyalty cards, have the customers scan or tap their cards and handle the card readers themselves where possible.
 Establish hygiene practices that include washing or sanitizing hands after handling cash or cards handled by the public.

 - Have customers hold their ID so it is visible and allows identification for controlled products.